PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase store
 remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 46 to 45.

+The next characterization fixes the remaining layout-pass-set-1 tail before any production edit.
+Final layout/attention/quantized suffix recovery must be followed by transpose/unary fan-out recovery with its fixed layout-enabled and unary-passthrough-disabled policy, then final safe-binary recovery.
+All three stages share the exact session pass context; the suffix retains its original callbacks and duplicate-Transpose policy.

+Recorded squeeze/reshape cleanup and the existing progress advance remain the outer boundaries.
+Focused and reference-based affected sequential validation report `7 passed, 1 xfailed` and `479 passed, 1 xfailed`; the sole expected failure is the deliberately absent future composite owner.
+Production, dependencies, TensorFlow isolation, the 45-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.